AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 ### Show the top nodes based on existing nodes

-You can automatically show the top immediate nodes based on the nodes that are already on the canvas.
+You can automatically show the top immediate or eventual nodes based on the nodes that are already on the canvas.
 You can add the top nodes to Journey canvas or view them in a freeform table.

 Journey canvas uses the primary metric when determining which nodes to show.